 I did read that men who are intact can retain moisture between their penis and foreskin which creates the ideal environment for bacteria to grow and can increase the risk of infection for them and their partner.
 For hygiene purposes and aesthetics seem to be the number one reasons and intact penises run the risk of contracting an UTI which the statistics said has probably a 1% chance of happening.
 Another risk being that the skin may have to be removed as the child gets older due to an infection or their foreskin not being able to retract properly.
 The risks of keeping the skin seem minute compared to what can happen with removing it.
 Botched surgeries being the number one reason to be iffy, it’s important to take into consideration that it isn’t just “snip snip” and done with.
 Overall, I haven’t seen any medical reasons as to why it NEEDS to be done, it’s always been optional.
 It seems practicing good hygiene can rule out most of the risks of keeping the skin.
 Yet and still, people have different opinions; some do it for religious reasons, other do it by choice.
 If we’re being honest here, they all look the same when hard if we’re talking about looks…but moving on along.
 I think most people’s opinions come from being told it’s the norm or it’s something that has to be done.
 Also because circumcised penises have been put on this pedestal of looking better, no one wants to wear the “turtle neck” all year round.

 It’s a question that has to be asked and something to think about, don’t jump the gun because you feel it’s the norm.
 Do your research and know the risks you subject your baby to by circumcising or choosing not to.
 Becoming a parent means making a decision you feel is best for the sake of your child.
 And yes, babies are numbed while the procedure is done but my worry kicks in with the risk of what could go wrong.
 So again, it’s something to think about, if you’re facing the decision with your partner or the fathers child, etc. then talk about it.
 If you’re not sure of the pros and cons, ask your doctor.
 Feel free to do your own research but I would like to know what your opinions are on the subject.
 Would you circumcise your child?
 Did you circumcise your child?
 Why or why not?
 Even if you don’t have children yet or never plan to, if you’re a guy and have experiences with being circumcised or intact, how do you feel about it?
 If you’re of age and have dated someone with an intact penis did it make a difference?
 Was it noticeable?
 Because I’ve been conditioned to feel that’s the norm, it’s a question I can honestly say I’m struggling with.
 I will say after seeing the procedure done and reading up on it, I am leaning towards not getting the procedure done but it’s an ongoing conversation to be had and research to be done until me and his father come together to make a decision.
 The way I’m looking at it is if my son wants to get it done as he gets older for his own personal reasons then he can do so.
 Unless it becomes medically necessary anywhere along his upbringing, the procedure can be done as an adult if he wishes.
-But then there’s the fact that it’s better done as an infant so the debate continues and people continue to have their own personal thoughts and reasoning.
+But then again I hear many stories about the pain if a man has to get it done while older, so it’s a tough one; then there’s the fact that it’s better done as an infant so the debate continues and people continue to have their own personal thoughts and reasoning.
 Share your thoughts!

 Articles to check out on the topic: